liz-robson/liz-robson/README.md

 🙋🏻‍♀️ I’m looking for help with learning more about prompt engineering

-💚 My ultimate aim is to build solutions through tech that create a positive social impact, whether that's big and small
+💚 My ultimate aim is to build solutions through tech that create a positive social impact, whether it's big and small